thomas-vets/thomas-vets/README.md

 - 👋 Hi, I’m @thomas-vets
 - 👀 I’m interested in python, ai, data science
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on talk2yourdata apps
 - 📫 How to reach me thomas@thomasvets.be

 <!---